 At the end of the catching season the trap liquid must be collected from all the traps.
-The waste water is emptied in the sink in the "lab-room" in the cabin (or brought back to the institute if the drainage system has been closed for the winter).
+The wastewater is emptied in the sink in the "lab-room" in the main cabin (or brought back to the institute if the drainage system has been closed for the winter).
+Leave the angle irons for the window traps in the soil.
 Arthropod samples are kept at GINR before they are shipped to the Department of Bioscience, Aarhus University, Silkeborg, for sorting and identification.